-The RN-BSN program offers licensed RNs the opportunity to advance their professional nursing education in a contemporary on-line program designed to build on the student's basic nursing knowledge and experience.
-The BSN is awarded after completion of 124 credits of course work through a prescribed curriculum that includes transfer and technical (advanced standing) credits from an associate degree or diploma in nursing program.
+The RN-BSN program offers licensed RNs the opportunity to further their professional nursing education in an online program designed to build on students' basic nursing knowledge and experience.
+The BSN is awarded upon completion of a prescribed curriculum that includes transfer and technical (advanced standing) credits from an Associate's degree, or diploma in Nursing program.

-The outcomes expected of graduates of the RN-BSN program are derived from The American Association of Colleges of Nursing Essentials of Baccalaureate Education for Professional Nursing.
-The expected outcomes are:
+The outcomes established for graduates of the Commission on Collegiate Nursing Education-accredited RN-BSN program are derived from the American Association of Colleges of Nursing Essentials of Baccalaureate Education for Professional Nursing Practice.

-- 1. Integrate theories and concepts from arts, humanities, and sciences to develop a foundation for holistic nursing practice. - Apply leadership concepts, skills, and decision-making in the provision of quality nursing care, multidisciplinary collaboration, and the oversight and accountability for care delivery. - Integrate current evidence including nursing and healthcare research to ground nursing practice and promote high quality patient care outcomes. - Apply knowledge and skills in information management and patient care technology to improve patient care outcomes and create a safe care environment. - Demonstrate knowledge of the influences of healthcare policy, finance, and regulatory environments including local, state, national, and global healthcare trends on nursing practice and the healthcare system. - Employ effective communication in interactions with healthcare professionals, individuals, and groups to advocate for high quality and safe patient care. - Apply the principles of health promotion and disease prevention across the health-illness continuum to improve the health of individuals, families, groups, communities, and populations. - Incorporate professional standards, and the values of caring, ethics, integrity, altruism and social justice in the practice of nursing. - Assume roles in nursing practice and leadership to provide high quality and safe care to culturally diverse individuals, families, groups, communities, and populations across the lifespan and across the continuum of healthcare environments.
+- 1. Integrate theories and concepts from arts, humanities, and sciences to develop a foundation for holistic nursing practice. - Apply leadership concepts, skills, and decision-making in the provision of quality nursing care, multidisciplinary collaboration, and the oversight and accountability for care delivery. - 3.
+Integrate current evidence including nursing and healthcare research to ground nursing practice and promote high quality patient care outcomes. - 4.
+Apply knowledge and skills in information management and patient care technology to improve patient care outcomes and create a safe care environment. - 5.
+Demonstrate knowledge of the influences of healthcare policy, finance, and regulatory environments including local, state, national, and global healthcare trends on nursing practice and the healthcare system. - 6.
+Employ effective communication in interactions with healthcare professionals, individuals, and groups to advocate for high quality and safe patient care. - 7.
+Apply the principles of health promotion and disease prevention across the health-illness continuum to improve the health of individuals, families, groups, communities, and populations. - 8.
+Incorporate professional standards, and the values of caring, ethics, integrity, altruism and social justice in the practice of nursing. - 9.
+Assume roles in nursing practice and leadership to provide high quality and safe care to culturally diverse individuals, families, groups, communities, and populations across the lifespan and across the continuum of healthcare environments.